 Look for "ruler stocks."

 When you’re searching out reliable dividend returns, try this simple graphical exercise.
 Place a ruler on a graph from the start of dividend payments to the end.
 Now, look for the champions where most points line up very close to the ruler.
-“Colgate Palmolive (CL), Procter & Gamble (PG), and Coca Cola (KO) are all examples of ruler stocks,” says Bob Johnson, president and CEO of the American College of Financial Services in Bryn Mawr, Pennsylvania.
+“Colgate Palmolive (CL), Procter & Gamble (PG), and Coca Cola (KO) are all examples of ruler stocks,” says Bob Johnson, former president and CEO of the American College of Financial Services in Bryn Mawr, Pennsylvania.
 “Ruler stocks are ideal for dividend investors because of the consistency in the dividend growth.”

 Or, if you prefer: They’re a great measure of wealth creation.